Photo Credit: pexels

 Twitter and censorship of the Twitterverse

-We already saw this scenario play out in the controversy involving Twitter and President Trump.
+We already saw this scenario play out in the controversy involving Twitter and former President Trump.
 When Trump suggested that mail-in ballots might be susceptible to fraud and other voting shenanigans, Twitter promptly labeled his tweet as misinformation and fact-checked him with content from CNN and The Washington Post.
-Twitter obviously is in favor of mail-in ballots, and imposed its will on the entire Twitterverse.
+Twitter obviously was in favor of mail-in ballots, and imposed its will on the entire Twitterverse.
 So Trump struck back by signing a new executive order classifying the big social media giants as publishers rather than platforms.
 By doing so, he was opening them up to all kinds of legal liability.

 The debate over Section 230

 But there’s just one problem with that approach.
-Trump is signaling that he is ready to override Section 230 of the Communications Decency Act, which has been a sort of legal safe harbor for social media companies like Facebook and Twitter.
+Trump was signaling that he was ready to override Section 230 of the Communications Decency Act, which has been a sort of legal safe harbor for social media companies like Facebook and Twitter.
 But according to the same Gallup/Knight Foundation poll, nearly two-thirds of Americans support Section 230.
 They view this as an important piece of legislation that enables freedom of speech online and plenty of freewheeling Internet content.
 And, in truth, Section 230 is generally cited as one of the most important legal pillars of the modern digital ecosystem.
 By freeing companies like Facebook and Twitter of any legal liability for content appearing on their platforms, it allowed them to get very big, very fast.

 So what we are really seeing here is a “clash of values,” according to the Knight Foundation.
 On one hand, Americans love the idea of freedom of information and freedom of speech.
 On the other hand, they don’t really trust the social media platforms responsible for these freedoms, especially when it comes to editorial content decisions.
 They’d really rather not have companies like Facebook deciding what to ban, whom to shadow ban, and what to censor.